 Let's Talk Horsted Valley events

 These are opportunities for local residents and other stakeholders such as local businesses, Kent Wildlife Trust, the Friends of Horsted Valley and Councillors to come together.
-At these events people can share ideas for potential enhancements to the Valley in terms of management, access, walking and cycling, wildlife and interpretation.
+At these events people can share ideas for potential enhancements to the Valley in terms of:

-- successfully leading bids to create a new pocket park within the Luton Millennium Green, in 2017.
+- successfully lead bids to create a new pocket park within the Luton Millennium Green, in 2017.
 Over £40,000 was invested in creating an area of natural play, raised flower and vegetable beds, the planting of 30 orchard trees alongside new paths, fences and increased maintenance.
-Local volunteers have played an important role in keeping the site looking good.
+Local volunteers have played an important role in keeping the site looking good

-- improving Vale Drive and Barnfield play areas, in 2018
+- improve Vale Drive and Barnfield play areas in 2018

-- installing fencing to stop unauthorised motorbike access at the main entrance points
+- install fencing to stop unauthorised motorbike access at the main entrance points

-- improving our annual meadow cuts on chalk grasslands, to enhance the productivity for biodiversity
+- improve our annual meadow cuts on chalk grasslands, to enhance the productivity for biodiversity

-- producing a walking route map, useful for exploring the valley.
+- produce a walking route map useful for exploring the valley.
 This will be produced by our Public Rights of Way team.
 It will be available online soon and waymarkers on the ground are to be installed in the New Year

 - complete a footpath from Concord Avenue to Walderslade Road by Spring 2020 incorporating inclusive access and motorbike restriction